Ahmed-Khaled24/Gobblet-Game/README.md

 finishes a four-in-a-row, you don't immediately lose; you can't return the piece to its starting location, but if you can place it over one of the opponent's three other pieces in that row, the game continues..

+  ## Assumptions
+   1. The game assumes that the RED pieces always start first.
+   2. In the Human VS AI mode, the AI plays with the black pieces, and the human player plays with the RED pieces.
+  ## Features
+  The Game has three modes to choose from:
+    1. Human VS Human
+    2. Human VS AI
+    3. AI VS AI
+  ## Algorithms Used
+    - Minimax algorithm:
+    - Alpha-beta pruning:
+    - Alpha-beta pruning iterative deeping:

 # Project Directory Structure:

 This is a simplified representation of a project directory structure for a data science project.